 - Reflect on your goal and decide if it needs to be broken down into a series of smaller goals.
 This helps you maintain your motivation.
 Think about fitness goals.
 Let's say you've never done pull-ups before and your goal is to do 30 pull-ups.
 It makes sense that you would need to work up to that, right?
-You could set an initial goal as five pull-ups.
+You could set an initial goal of five pull-ups.
 When you achieve that, you then create a new goal with a higher number of pull-ups.
-As the weeks go on and your abilities improve, you continue to increase the number and eventually you will have made it to 30 pull-ups!
+As the weeks go on and your abilities improve, you continue to increase the number and eventually you will have made it to 30 pull-ups.

-- Writing your goal on paper makes a difference!
-Your goal becomes tangible and thus you're more likely to will follow through with steps to achieve it.
+- Writing your goal on paper makes a difference.
+Your goal becomes tangible and thus you're more likely to follow through with steps to achieve it.
 Try sticking a note with your goal on your mirror.
 The more you see it, the more you will hold yourself accountable to completing it.

 - Notice how you speak to yourself.
 Give your brain a dose of positivity with some confident self-talk.
-For example, thinking or saying "I will…" instead of "I would like to" can impact your actions.
+For example, thinking or saying, "I will…" instead of "I would like to" can impact your actions.
 Positive words give you power!

 - "Hope is not a strategy," says business expert Frances Cole Jones.
-If you only focus on what you want to happen, without a plan of how to make it happen, your goal becomes more like a wish.
+If you only focus on what you want to happen without a plan of how to make it happen, your goal becomes more like a wish.
 To avoid losing your drive, make an action plan.
 Write down the steps you must take in order to reach your goal and cross each one off as you complete it so you can see that you are making progress.